mathworks/Climate-IAM-Explorer/README.md

     runs = e.filterRuns('model','GCAM','scenario','immediate','strict',false);
     e.RunList(ismember(e.RunList.run_id,runs),1:8)

-## Working with the IIASA Timeseries
+## Working with the IAM Timeseries

 ### Plotting Data

-A stack of IIASATimeseries objects can be plot in two main ways: line and bar plots.
+A stack of IAMTimeseries objects can be plot in two main ways: line and bar plots.
 All plotting functions have two outputs: the array of graphics objects, and the legend.

 #### Line Plots